Weighted power variation of integrals with respect to a Gaussian process: Proof of the main result

-\begin{proof} Since $\rho(\cdot)$ is continuous at zero, by $(A1)$ of Definition \ref{LSI}, it follows that $\Gamma_X$ is a continuous function.
+\begin{pf} Since $\rho(\cdot)$ is continuous at zero, by (A1) of Definition~\ref{LV}, it follows that $\Gamma_X$ is a continuous function.
 Then the q.m. integral process $Y$ exists by Theorems \ref{integral} and \ref{Y2}.
 We shall prove (\ref{1mean}).
 Since $Y$ is a Gaussian process, for $0\leq s<t\leq T$ we have

-By (\ref{1Loeve1}) we have
+By (\ref{1Loeve1}), we have